HIV conversion sickness?

 I've heard about conversion sickness and being HIV positive; could you tell me more about the symptoms and what exactly it is?

-(2) Dear Alice,
+(3) Dear Alice,

 I have had an unsafe sexual encounter, receiving oral sex without wearing a condom.
 Three days after this, I noticed a slight itching on the tip of my penis, and three weeks later I started to feel a slight aching in my lower joints, in the thigh and leg muscles.
 This aching varied in location.
-I took an HIV antibody test, which was negative, 9 weeks after having sex.
+I took an HIV antibody test, which was negative, nine weeks after having sex.
 Some weeks later on, I began to feel a little aching in my arms and other joints, as well, and I developed a fever and very swollen lymph glands in the throat.
 This lasted for about one-and-a-half weeks.

 I went to a doctor and they took some blood tests, I don't know what, but the doctor said that it was a bacterial infection and I was given antibiotics.
-The fever and swollen glands ceased, but I still have aching muscles and joints, which has been going on for 7 weeks after the fever.
+The fever and swollen glands ceased, but I still have aching muscles and joints, which has been going on for seven weeks after the fever.
 The aching is light, and varies in location from my underarms, overarms, legs, and thighs.
 Are these signs of HIV conversion sickness and do HIV antibodies only develop after the fever symptoms and not before this?

-Dear Unenlightened and Worried,
+Dear Symptom Monger, Unenlightened, and Worried,

 Though HIV/AIDS remains a complex condition, there have been many advances in both diagnosis and treatment in recent years.
 Conversion sickness — also called the acute retroviral syndrome (ARS) or primary HIV infection (PHI) — is when the immune system begins to produce antibodies to the virus (this usually occurs within two to four weeks of infection).
 This acute period, which often causes flu-like symptoms, usually lasts anywhere from a few weeks to a couple of months (however, sometimes it takes up to six months for the body to produce enough antibodies to be detected in an HIV antibody test).
 Some HIV tests identify whether specific antibodies have been created by the immune system, which confirms the existence of HIV in the body.
-Newer HIV tests are able to determine if the virus is present even before antibodies have been produced, meaning an accurate diagnosis may be possible as early as ten days after infection when using the new tests.
+Newer HIV tests are able to determine if the virus is present even before antibodies have been produced, meaning an accurate diagnosis may be possible as early as ten days after infection when using these tests.
 What’s crucial to remember is that experiencing flu-like symptoms alone is not enough to confirm that HIV has been contracted — having a reliable HIV test is the only way to know for sure.